Last updated: May 7, 2026

 How close is applying within 3 degrees?

 Three degrees of arc, measured between the two planets along the aspect's geometry, with the orb shrinking.
-By traditional reckoning that's the band where the aspect is in effect, even if not yet perfected.
+By traditional reckoning that is the band where the aspect is in effect, even if not yet perfected.
 The 3° filter surfaces only those rows; the orb readout next to each row tells you exactly how close it is.

 Take your aspects into a full chart